antoinesylvia/Texas_Heat_Raceway/README.md

 ## Future Enhancements

-1. Improved Data Analytics:
-   - [ ] Enhance the existing analytics dashboard with historical trends, comparison tools, and visual data representations.
+1. Improved Data Analytics: Enhance the existing analytics dashboard with historical trends, comparison tools, and visual data representations.

-2. Data model integration:
-- [ ] Integrate Google's image recognition API for automatic car identification and naming.
+2. Data model integration: Integrate Google's image recognition API for automatic car identification and naming.
+We would also fine tune a model and use our local compute resources.

-3. Text to Speech
+3. Text to Speech: TBD
-- [ ]

-4. Usage of more formulas for making this project more STEM friendly.
+4. Drone Coverage: Cover the race with a mini drone.

-- [ ] Requires an additional checkpoint gate (at the end of an incline) then we'll be able to measure Gravitational Acceleration and (linear) Acceleration.
-This would open the doors to be able to calculate outputs for force, potential energy, work done, power, g-force., friction force, air resistance ,net force, and deceleration.
-These would support our current items we measure such as speed, kinetic energy, and momentum.
+5. Implementation of formulas for phase 2, 3 and 4: Requires an additional checkpoint gate (at the end of an incline) then we'll be able to measure Gravitational Acceleration and (linear) Acceleration.
+This would open the doors to be able to calculate outputs for force, potential energy, work done, power, g-force., friction force, air resistance ,net force, deceleration and more.

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.